-today, interpreters representing Native Americans within Powhatan's paramount chiefdom interact with visitors at Jamestown Settlement before they reach the recreated fort and replica ships
+interpreters representing Native Americans within Powhatan's paramount chiefdom interact with visitors at Jamestown Settlement before they reach the recreated fort and replica ships

 Other details are incorrect.
-Structures have two doors to allow tourists to move through easily, rather than just one.
+The yi-hakan have two doors to allow tourists to move through easily, rather than just one, and the material used for walls and roofing is incorrect.
 For the sake of low cost and easy maintenance, the yi-hakan are covered with mass-produced fiber mats rather than with bark or cattails.
-It would be unrealistic to collect cane or cattails from nearby wetlands and build more-authentic structures, and in the reconstructed town open fires are not kept burning in the houses throughout the night.
-That is obviously safer, but because the mats are not kept dry by the constant heat they rot faster than would authentic bark or cattails.
+It would be difficult to collect cane or cattails from nearby wetlands or bark from trees, in order to build more-authentic structures.
+Cane is now rare in Virginia wetlands, and few trees are large enough to be stripped for bark suitable for covering a yi-hakan.

 the exhibit of a Native American village at Jamestown Settlement includes a thin representation of a protective palisade